jedisct1/rust-jwt-simple/README.md

 // all other standard properties are also accessible
 ```

+**IMPORTANT:** neither the key ID nor the algorithm can be trusted.
+This is an unfixable design flaw in the JWT standard.

+As a result, `algorithm` should be used only for debugging purposes, and never to select a key type.
+Similarly, `key_id` should be used only to select a key in a set of keys made for the same algorithm.

+At the bare minimum, verification using `HS*` must be prohibited if a signature scheme was originally used to create the token.

 ### Creating and attaching key identifiers

 Key identifiers indicate to verifiers what public key (or shared key) should be used for verification.